Children’s care shared with worldwide audience

 by Jill Bauer, MA

-Recently, I was asked to represent Children’s Hospitals and Clinics of Minnesota at the four-day Arab Health Exhibition & Congress in Dubai.
+Recently, I was asked to represent Children’s Minnesota at the four-day Arab Health Exhibition & Congress in Dubai.
 The invitation came from Children’s leadership and Minnesota International Medicine (MIM).

 As Children’s neonatal outreach nurse for the past nine years, my role has been to network with hospital leaders and educators in our region to strengthen relationships and offer our resources, services and expertise to promote best-care practices.
 My role in Dubai was similar, but on a larger, international scale.